carlos-alves-one/carlos-alves-one/README.md

 - 🌱 I’m currently learning **advanced algorithms, artificial intelligence, machine learning and neural networks**

-- 👨‍💻 All of my projects are available at **www.carlosalves.me** (work in progress with AWS)
+- 👨‍💻 All of my projects are available at **https://carlos-alves-one.github.io/**

-- 💬 My favorite quote: **"The best time to plant a tree is 26 years ago.
+- 💬 My favorite quote: **"The best time to plant a tree is 30 years ago.
 The second best time is now."**

 - 📫 How to reach me **carlos.alves.one@gmail.com**